cdagnino/cdagnino.github.io/_posts/2016-12-28-gerrymandering-making-maps-with-R-and-Leaflet.md

 ## Leaflet Time

-If you haven't heard of it, `Leaflet` is a javascript library that makes it easy to produce stunning interactive maps.
+If you haven't heard of it, [`Leaflet`](http://leafletjs.com/) is a javascript library that makes it easy to produce stunning interactive maps.

-`R` has a library conveniently called `leaflet` to interact with the javascript library without leaving `RStudio`.
-This doesn't expose all of `Leaflet`, but from the little I've seen it provides a lot of the functionality.
+`R` has a library by the same name to interact with the javascript library without leaving `RStudio`.
+This doesn't expose all of `Leaflet`, but from the little I've seen it provides a lot of the basic functionality.
+Of course, if you want more flexibility you'll have to use the javascript library directly.

 Let's make a choropleth plot with the `leaflet` R package to see if we're on the right track